Wadu-jpg/WaduBot-Discord.py-/README.md

 # WaduBot-Discord.py-
-Discord Bot that grabs random images from Google
+Discord Bot that sends images that are embed in the code.

-(Prefix is "." ) It has some other features but it should only be used for image searches.
-Everything else is buggy.
+(Prefix is "." ) It has some other features but it should only be used for images.
+Cogs are included